diagrams/diagrams-doc/doc/manual.rst

 .. _`dreaded monomorphism restriction`: http://www.haskell.org/haskellwiki/Monomorphism_restriction

+`Diagrams.Prelude`:mod: re-exports almost everything from the ``diagrams`` standard library, along with things from other packages which are often used in conjunction with ``diagrams``.
-`Diagrams.Prelude`:mod: re-exports almost everything from the standard library; `Diagrams.Backend.SVG.CmdLine`:mod: provides a command-line interface to the SVG rendering backend.
-We then declare `myCircle` to have the type `Diagram B` the `B` is an alias representing the particular backend.
-This also fixes the vector space and numerical field for the diagram.
-All the backends export `B` as an alias for themselves, so you can switch backends just by changing an import, without having to change type annotations on your diagrams; `B` simply refers to whichever backend is in scope.
+`Diagrams.Backend.SVG.CmdLine`:mod: provides a command-line interface to the SVG rendering backend.
+We then declare `myCircle` to have the type `Diagram B`.
+The `B` is an alias representing the particular backend.
+All backends export `B` as an alias for themselves, so you can switch backends just by changing an import, without having to change type annotations on your diagrams; `B` simply refers to whichever backend is in scope.
 Finally, `mainWith` takes a diagram and creates a command-line-driven executable for rendering it.

 To compile your program, type